rodrigouroz/housing_scrapper/README.md

 One final step, you need to initialize the database.
 Just run `python3 setup.py` and that's it.
 It will create a sqlite3 db file in the root folder.

 You're all set.
-Now run `python3 main.py` and sit tight!
+Now run `python3 crawl.py` and sit tight!

+This will fill the database with new properties's data, now you need to run the notifier to get the telegram messages with info about newly scrapped properties, to do this just run: `python3 notify.py`

 ## Testing